• Skip to primary navigation

 Bake the cookies.

 • Scoop dough into balls (about 2 Tablespoons of dough each) and place on prepared cookie sheets.
 Gently press each ball with your fingers to flatten into a circle ½-inch thick.
-Sprinkle streusel topping over each cookie, gently pressing some of the larger crumbs into the cookie dough with your fingers.

 • Bake the cookies for 15 minutes, or until the edges of the cookies are a light golden brown.
 Let the cookies cool for 5 minutes on the baking sheet before transferring them to a wire rack to cool completely.